DiamondLightSource/httomo/docs/source/howto/run_httomo.rst

     Options:
       --output-folder-name DIRECTORY  Define the name of the output folder created by HTTomo
-      --save-all                      Save intermediate datasets for all tasks in the pipeline.
+      --save-all BOOL                 Save intermediate datasets for all tasks in the pipeline.
+Set to True or False.
       --gpu-id INTEGER                The GPU ID of the device to use.
       --reslice-dir DIRECTORY         Directory for temporary files potentially needed for reslicing (defaults to output